+FSANZ revised the Code from March 1, 2016.
+Information on Food Standards Code can be found here.
 Revised changes were only made to chapters one and two, which included the following clarifications:

-- Clarifying language on the Code's requirements, including a clearer explanation of who has to comply with these changes; - Provisions relating to food additives, processing aids, and nutritive substances; - Revised language related to food composition requirements clarifying when a requirement is either legally required for the sale of a product or is a prerequisite for permission; for example to add a food additive to a product.
+- Clarifying language on the Code's requirements, including a clearer explanation of who must comply with these changes; - Provisions relating to food additives, processing aids, and nutritive substances; - Revised language related to food composition requirements clarifying when a requirement is either legally required for the sale of a product or is a prerequisite for permission; for example, to add a food additive to a product.

-The Code is administered by FSANZ has requirements relating to food composition, including foods that require pre-market assessment, such as novel foods, irradiated foods and foods produced using genetic modification.
+- The Code that is administered by FSANZ has requirements relating to food composition, including foods that require pre-market assessment, such as novel foods, irradiated foods and foods produced using genetic modification.
 There are four chapters: (1) general food standards; (2) commodity standards; (3) food safety standards (Australia only); and (4) primary production and processing standards (Australia only).
 The chapters on general food standards and commodity standards are applicable only to New Zealand.
-In New Zealand, the standards in the Code are enforced by the Ministry for Primary Industries.

-A number of areas are outside the scope of the joint food standards system and are covered under the New Zealand Food Standards.
-These include:

-- Maximum residue limits of agricultural compounds in food; - Food hygiene and food safety provisions (including high risk imported foods); - Export requirements relating to third country trade; and - Supplemented food.
+In New Zealand, the standards in the Code are enforced by the Ministry for Primary Industries. - A number of areas are outside the scope of the joint food standards system and are covered under the New Zealand Food Standards.
+These include: - Maximum residue limits of agricultural compounds in food; - Food hygiene and food safety provisions (including high risk imported foods); - Export requirements relating to third-country trade; and - Supplemented food.